Withdraws and Return of Title IV Funds Policy

 10. Determine Amount Student Returns to federal aid program

-Financial aid in excess of the amount “earned” is reduced in the following priority:
+Financial aid that is determined to be "unearned" is reduced in the following priority:

 1. Federal Stafford Unsubsidized Loan